AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 To export data to a cloud location, you must first [create a cloud location account](account.md).
 After creating the account, you can create as many locations on that account as you need.

-These endpoints provide methods for managing cloud storage accounts:

-* [GET accounts](#get-accounts): Retrieve all Cloud Locations accounts accessible to you in the specified organization.
-This includes accounts you have created or those that have been shared with you.
-* [POST create account](#post-create-account): Create a new Cloud Locations account
-* [GET account by UUID](#get-account-by-uuid): Retrieve a specific Cloud Locations account
-* [PUT update account](#put-update-account): Update a specific Cloud Locations account
-* [DELETE account](#delete-account): Delete a specific Cloud Locations account

 <InlineAlert variant="info" slots="text" />

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.